Checkmarx/JS-SCP/src/general-coding-practices/dependencies.md

 You should always audit your dependencies.
 As they will be part of your application it is your responsibility to do it.
 More, it is your duty.

-Some developers rely on Github stars to assess module's "quality", but if you think about Github stars as Facebook like, probably we agree that they don't say much.
+Some developers rely on Github stars to assess package's "quality", but if you think about Github stars as Facebook like, probably we agree that they don't say much.